 Goodwill was acquired as part of the Pivot, Brightpath and Langhaus acquisition and is tested for impairment on an annual basis.
-The Company performs its annual test for impairment of goodwill in the fourth quarter.
+The Company performs its annual test for impairment of goodwill based on its results and financial position at the end of the third quarter.
 Assessment of impairment of goodwill and intangible assets is performed more frequently as specific events or circumstances indicate that the carrying amount of the asset group may not be fully recoverable.